israelmercadolivre/desafio_spring/README.md

 1- After execute application, with your browser, access the page:
 _http://localhost:8080/h2-console_

-2- Credentials of data base:
+2- Credentials of database:

         -   Saved Settings: Generic H2 (Embedded)
         -   Setting Name: Generic H2 (Embedded)
         -   JDBC URL: jdbc:h2:mem:desafio
         -   User Name:	root
         -   Password :
+_obs: Was inserted some users on application, access the database to know more_

 ### **Test with Postman**

 Was exported the collection to test the application.
 The name of collection is _Desafio Spring.postman_collection.json_